 Where Atlanta Comes Together.
 Learn more

-Over the past three years, our neighbors in southwest Atlanta have exercised a lot of patience with our construction progress on the Westside Trail, and on Friday, September 29, we all came together to celebrate the culmination of that progress.
+Over the past three years, our neighbors in southwest Atlanta have shown a lot of patience with construction progress on the Westside Trail.
+On Friday, September 29, we all came together to celebrate the culmination of that progress.
 The ribbon was cut on the Westside Trail near the White Street access point, just across from Gordon White Park.

 At 4 p.m. on Friday afternoon, our ceremony began with remarks from our honorable guest, Congressman John Lewis of U.S. District 5, covering most of Atlanta.
 Representative Lewis is a civil rights icon and activist, and also apparently an Atlanta BeltLine fan, thanking everyone for their work and saying the Atlanta BeltLine neighborhoods would be “beautiful.”